MAGNAWAVE – A GREAT ALTERNATIVE FOR LEAKY BLADDER

 Considering that so many women have both causes of leakage, medications that are actually for the other kind, overactive bladder, are tried, in the hopes that there would be enough relief from dealing with the overactive bladder.
 There are several medications for overactive bladder.
 They have to be taken indefinitely, and they do have fairly significant side effects, which are sometimes as bad as the leakage, and drug interactions that are more serious the older the person.
 Also, an extreme and expensive measure for overactive bladder is to have an electric wire surgically placed.
 Electrical stimulation is then applied in the doctor’s office at frequent intervals.

 The result of all this is that so many women end up just tolerating the problem, because none of these treatments are desirable or feasible.
 Clearly women want and need a better way.

-Treatment is very simple.
+MagnaWave is very simple.
 It is done fully clothed and while sitting.
-The Magnawave Butterfly Coil is placed over the bladder area for 5 -10 minutes.
+The MagnaWave Butterfly Coil is placed over the bladder area for 5 -10 minutes.
 Also, to distribute the energy in another direction, one simply sits on the coil for the same length of time.
-The number and frequency of treatments required is very individual, and can be as few as 1 – 2 for sustained relief.
-Often the duration of relief is longer with each treatment.
+The number and frequency of sessions required is very individual, and can be as few as 1 – 2 for sustained relief.
+Often the duration of relief is longer with each session.